robbyrenz/analytical-separations/Notes/prep_for_midterm.md

 ## **GC Detectors**
 1. FID (flame ionization detector; this is mass-sensitive)
 2. TCD (thermal conductivity detector; this is a concentration-sensitive detector)
-3. ECD (electron capture detector)
+3. ECD (electron capture detector; this is a concentration-sensitive detector)
 4. NPD (thermionic or nitrogen-phosphorous; this is mass-sensitive)
 5. FPD (flame photometric; this is mass-sensitive)
 6. AED (atomic emission; this is mass-sensitive)